Last Updated on April 1, 2022 by Zwivel

 Levels two (moderate sedation and analgesia) and three (deep sedation and analgesia) of anesthesia require a drug-induced depression of consciousness.
 Twilight anesthesia is level two of sedation by anesthesia.
 The primary difference between these levels is that in level two breathing tubes are not required, whereas they are in level three.
 In other words, twilight anesthesia is the highest level of sedation that doesn’t require breathing tubes.

 The final level of anesthesia, level four, combines general anesthesia with spinal or major regional anesthesia.
-The ventilator and cardiovascular functions of the body may also be impaired at this level.
+Breathing and the cardiovascular functions of the body can also be impaired at this level.

 The main difference between general and twilight anesthesia is the level of consciousness experienced by the patient.

-The goal of general anesthesia is to render the patient completely unconscious, consequently unable to control their reflexes and autonomic nervous system, whereas twilight anesthesia allows patients to remain in control of their responses and reflexes.
+The goal of general anesthesia is to render the patient completely unconscious, leaving them unable to control their reflexes and autonomic nervous system.
+Twilight anesthesia allows patients to remain in control of their responses and reflexes.